lambda826/My-Notebook/99 Interview/BQ.md

 	- Describe the situation, the events athat occurred, and explain how the priorities shifted.
 	- Explain how you evaluated and decided your plan of action.
 	- Show how you communicated about this shift with all the stakeholderes.
-	- If your current task cannot be deprioritized, describe how you handled it by asking for additional help or resources from your manager
+	- If your current task cannot be deprioritized, describe how you handled it by asking for additional help or resources from your manager.
 	- Express how the outcome and the impact were beneficial to the company or team.
-- **Tips & Tricks**
+	- Show that you proactively communicated about the shift to all the stakeholders.
-- Show that you proactively com
+	- Focus on the business impact that you had on your company or team.

 # Tell me about yourself?